jewlf/getting_cleaning_data_project/README.md

 SCRIPT DETAILED STEPS:

-+Step 1  - Get the column names (from "features.txt" file)
++ Step 1  - Get the column names (from "features.txt" file)

 Handle the "test" data...

-+Step 2a - Get Test Data (from "X_test.txt" file
++ Step 2a - Get Test Data (from "X_test.txt" file
-+Step 3a - Apply column names to Test Data
++ Step 3a - Apply column names to Test Data
-+Step 4a - Get the Test Data Subject column (from "subject_test.txt") +Step 5a - Apply column name to Test Subject column +Step 6a - Get the Test Activity column (from "y_test.txt") +Step 7a - Apply column name to Test Activity column +Step 8a - Glue columns together in this order: Activity | Subject | Data
++ Step 4a - Get the Test Data Subject column (from "subject_test.txt")
++ Step 5a - Apply column name to Test Subject column
++ Step 6a - Get the Test Activity column (from "y_test.txt")
++ Step 7a - Apply column name to Test Activity column
++ Step 8a - Glue columns together in this order: Activity | Subject | Data

 Handle the "training" data...

-+Step 2b - Get Training Data (from "X_train.txt" file)
++ Step 2b - Get Training Data (from "X_train.txt" file)
-+Step 3b - Apply column names to Train Data
++ Step 3b - Apply column names to Train Data
-+Step 4b - Get the Train Data Subject column (from "subject_test.txt") +Step 5b - Apply column name to Train Subject column +Step 6b - Get the Train Activity column (from "y_train.txt") +Step 7b - Apply column name to Train Activity column +Step 8b - Glue them all together in this order: Activity | Subject | Data +Step 9  - Combine Test and Train into one data frame
++ Step 4b - Get the Train Data Subject column (from "subject_test.txt")
++ Step 5b - Apply column name to Train Subject column
++ Step 6b - Get the Train Activity column (from "y_train.txt")
++ Step 7b - Apply column name to Train Activity column
++ Step 8b - Glue them all together in this order: Activity | Subject | Data
++ Step 9  - Combine Test and Train into one data frame

 Now using combined "test" and "training" data...

-+Step 10 - In the Activity column, replace
++ Step 10 - In the Activity column, replace
-+Step 11 - Left pad the Subject values with zero to make later sorting nicer +Step 12 - Get only columns "Activity", "Subject" and others dealing with means ("mean") or standard deviations ("std") +Step 13 - "Melt" the data so that the measured Variables are stored as rows +Step 14 - Find the averages for each "Activity" and "Subject" combination +Step 15 - Write the Tidy Data to a text file, "tidydata.txt"
++ Step 11 - Left pad the Subject values with zero to make later sorting nicer
++ Step 12 - Get only columns "Activity", "Subject" and others dealing with means ("mean") or standard deviations ("std")
++ Step 13 - "Melt" the data so that the measured Variables are stored as rows
++ Step 14 - Find the averages for each "Activity" and "Subject" combination
++ Step 15 - Write the Tidy Data to a text file, "tidydata.txt"

 (see the script "run_analysis.R" for even more details surrounding each step)